StevenH237/Synchrony-ModDocs/Lola/dev/modules/ItemHolders.md

 Functions the same as `check`, except that `playerID` should be a player ID instead of an entity ID or table.

+Notably, the call does not fail if an invalid `playerID` is specified, and will still return `true` for items marked safe-for-all.

 ---

 # `checkAllPIDs(item, playerIDs)`: boolean
 - `item` (Entity or integer): Either the entity table or the entity ID of the item to check.
 - `playerIDs` (integer\[\]): A list of player IDs to check against.

-Checks whether any of the given players have held the given item.
+Checks whether any of the given players have held the given item, or if the item is marked safe-for-all.

-Returns `true` if any have, and `false` if none have.
+Returns `true` if any have or it is, and `false` otherwise.

 `nil` is returned when the call fails, which can be caused by:
 - `item` does not exist